All Episodes

 And it's the same thing.

-It's racism here, racism there.
+Racism here, racism there.

-Now you their audience obviously does.
+Now, their audience obviously does.

-I just wanted to pass it on because I'm not playing sound bites in this place anymore.
+I just wanted to pass it on because I'm not playing soundbites in this place anymore.

 I banned them many moons ago.

-That'll Indian lingo there.
+Little Indian lingo there.

-I banned them moons ago.
+I banned them moons ago because they've gotten so insane.

-It's almost they're they're beyond my ability to describe them.
+They're beyond my ability to describe them.

 Hmm.

-Or he's from.
+That's where he's from.

-That's where he was born, yeah.
+That's where he was born.

 But they really think they're going to shut people.

-What they're really trying to do here is is get Republicans to be silent in their criticism of Obama.
+What they're really trying to do here is get Republicans to be silent in their criticism of Obama.

 That's what they're banking on.